Jauns27149/go-career/python/openstack/openstack.md

     absolute-limits     Lists absolute limits for a user. api-version         Display the server API version information.
 (Supported by API versions 3.0 - 3.latest)
+    attachment-complete
+                        Complete an attachment for a cinder volume.
+(Supported by API versions 3.44 - 3.latest)
+    attachment-create   Create an attachment for a cinder volume.
+(Supported by API versions 3.27 - 3.latest)
+    attachment-delete   Delete an attachment for a cinder volume.
+(Supported by API versions 3.27 - 3.latest)
+    attachment-list     Lists all attachments.
+(Supported by API versions 3.27
+                        - 3.latest)
+    attachment-show     Show detailed information for attachment.
+(Supported by API versions 3.27 - 3.latest)
+    attachment-update   Update an attachment for a cinder volume.
+(Supported by API versions 3.27 - 3.latest)
     availability-zone-list
                         Lists all availability zones.
     backup-abort        Aborts one or more backups.